For the Local Golfer

 Five characteristics that define the municipal tier across all the networks above:

 1. Council or trust ownership.
-The course is owned by the local authority (council) or a council-affiliated trust (Edinburgh Leisure, Glasgow Life, Aberdeen Sports Village).
+The course is owned by the local authority (council) or a council-affiliated trust (Edinburgh Leisure, Glasgow Life, Sport Aberdeen).
 Profits — where any exist — are reinvested in the leisure programme rather than distributed to members.

 2. Walk-up access.
 No membership required; no handicap certificate; bookings 4-7 days ahead at most courses; same-day walk-up commonly available.
 The visitor and the local pay essentially the same rate.